Please click on a topic below.

 We believe that the Bible is the Word of God, fully inspired and without error in

-We believe that there is one living and true God, eternally existing in three persons,
+We believe that there is one living and true God eternally existing in three persons: Father, Son, and Holy Spirit.

-but harmonious offices in the work of creation, providence and redemption.
+These are equal in every divine perfection and execute distinct but harmonious offices in the work of creation, providence, and redemption.

 death all who come to Him through Jesus Christ.

-We believe in Jesus Christ, God's only begotten Son, conceived by the Holy Spirit.
+We believe in Jesus Christ, God's only begotten Son, who was conceived by the Holy Spirit.

-in His substitutionary atoning death, bodily resurrection, ascension into heaven,
+in Jesus Christ's substitutionary atoning death, bodily resurrection, ascension into heaven,

 perpetual intercession for His people, and personal visible return to earth.